Roofing Contract: Definition, Top Terms, Benefits

 Payment Schedule

-The payment schedule and deposit requirements can vary from one contractor to the next.
+The payment schedule and deposit requirements can vary from one contractor to the next, and their terms may be limited by state-specific regulations.
 A homeowner should typically expect to pay some kind of deposit.
 However, there should never be an expectation that the upfront payment will cover the entire cost of the job.
-Additionally, the total deposit and payments made while the roofing project is in progress should never equal more than 75% of the job.
+Additionally, as a rule of thumb, the total deposit and payments made while the roofing project is in progress should never equal more than 75% of the job.
 That said, it is common for an initial deposit to be made when the project is scheduled, a second payment to be made when the materials are delivered to the home, and then a final payment to be made when the work is complete.
+It is worth noting, however, that this is not the only option, and contractors and homeowners can negotiate for different payment terms that work for both parties.

 Provisions for Unforeseen Circumstances